-College-age Students’ Dental and Vision Coverage May End With School Year
+College-age Students’ Dental, Vision Coverage May End with School Year

-If your child is age 19 or older, but under age 25, and is completing his/her studies in May or June, then he/she may lose eligibility for coverage as a dependent child under your dental and vision plans.
+If your child is age 19 or older, but under age 25, and is completing his or her studies in May or June, then he or she may lose eligibility for coverage as a dependent child under your dental and vision plans.

 You must notify your state agency’s health benefits administrator of your child’s change in student status, and you should request information about how to continue their dental and vision coverage.

 The federal Patient Protection and Affordable Care Act requires insurers to offer children coverage as dependents on their parents’ health insurance plan up to age 26, but that only applies to medical care, not dental or vision care.